cat-play-mml

 License

-The English README.md is automatically generated by GitHub Actions using Gemini’s translation of README.ja.md.
+*The English README.md is automatically generated by GitHub Actions using Gemini’s translation based on README.ja.md.